UBC-CIC/course-flexibility/docs/UserGuide.md

 A user can access the campus page through the top tab under the main navigation bar.
 This page contains a table with information about each campus.

 * Campus - the name of the campus available
-* Year - a list containing the year where the data has analyzed
+* Year - a list containing the year where the data was analyzed
 * Faculty - a list of faculty where the data has been analyzed for a specific campus

 A user can access a more detailed analysis of a campus by clicking the arrow on the right of each campus.
 This will open another tab as shown in the [Campus Analysis](#Campus-Analysis) screenshot.